-EDRR data may be filed on the local GIS hard drive and must be uploaded to the statewide GIS server (MSHQGEO) J:\DataDevelopment\ under the district's sub-folder when transmitted to NRD.
+EDRR data may be filed on the local GIS hard drive and must be uploaded to the statewide GIS server using the correct naming conventions when transmitted to NRD.
+Instructions and tutorials will be made available and updated periodically as needed (see Appendix D).
 EDRR data will be compiled for analysis at a state-wide level annually.
-If data is stored on Calflora, the Natural Internal Technology Administrator (NITA) can extract the data as long as the NITA is included as a participant in your Weed Manager groups.
-Communicate directly with the NRD Data Manager or NITA for instructions or to discuss options for data transfer.
+Your district EDRR Data Manager may communicate directly with the NRD Data Manager for instructions or support.

-After yearly EDRR data collection is completed, managers should revisit the program and revise it based on the progress made.
+After yearly EDRR data collection is completed, managers should revisit the program and revise it based on the progress made and lessons learned.
 Time estimates may be low or high and the level of effort can be gauged based on the distance covered, number of EDRR targets found, and staff or volunteers available for additional searches.
 Continue to hold time for rapid response in the treatment schedule for new detections.